 3. Wait to Clean Up

-Your agent may want an investigation before deciding whether or not you’re covered in case there are holes left unfilled – avoid cleaning up anything until advised otherwise because these could jeopardize your claim if something gets missed out during assessment.
+Your agent may want an investigation before deciding whether or not you’re covered in case there are holes left unfilled – avoid cleaning up any kitchen fire damage until advised otherwise because these could jeopardize your claim if something gets missed out during assessment.

 A kitchen fire can be a big problem.
 If it is put out quickly, there’s a chance the kitchen will survive and even look clean again after some scrubbing!
 The most important thing to do is to make sure all of the soot and smoke particles have been cleaned up as well.
 Otherwise you’ll have a terrible smell of smoke odor in your house.

-A few tips and steps to help with cleaning after a kitchen fire include
+A few tips and steps on how to recover from a home kitchen fire include:

 When a fire takes place in your kitchen, it’s important to be prepared for the aftermath.
 The Jenkins Restorations team is available 24/7 with an arsenal of powerful tools and processes that will restore your home back to normal as soon as possible so all you’ll have left are memories instead of regretful thoughts about what could’ve been.